worldoptimizer/HypeDynamicCamera/README.md

 <sup>The cover artwork is not hosted in this repository and &copy;opyrighted by Max Ziebell</sup>

-Create transformations based on a square defining the view port.
-Works great for animations and dynamic framing.
+Create transformations based on a square defining the view port for animations and dynamic framing.

 Content Delivery Network (CDN)